cyberphone/cbor-js-api/README.md

 ### Diagnostic Notation Support

 Diagnostic notation permits displaying CBOR data as human-readable text.
-This is practical for _logging_, _documentation_, and _debugging_.
+This is practical for _logging_, _documentation_, and _debugging_ purposes.
 Diagnostic notation is an intrinsic part of the API through the `toString()` method.
-However, diagnostic notation can also be used as input for _testing_ and _configuration_ purposes.
+However, diagnostic notation can also be used as input for creating _test data_ and for _configuration files_.
 A preliminary description can be found here: https://cyberphone.github.io/android-cbor/distribution/apidoc/org/webpki/cbor/package-summary.html#diagnostic-notation.

 In the JavaScript API, diagnostic notation as input is tentatively supported by calling the `CBOR.diagnosticNotation(`_string_`)` method.